colymba/silverstripe-restfulapi/README.md

 * `RESTfulAPI_DefaultSerializer` serialize query results into JSON

 You can create you own classes by implementing the right interface or extending the existing components.

+** `WARNING` By default API authentication is disabled, exposing your whole database.
+Make sure to enable it via config. **

 ### Config